I. Purpose

 It treats consequences as externalities and users as abstractions.
 It collapses ethics into execution speed.

-Velocity without direction is not progress.
+Velocity without direction rarely deserves the name progress.

 Builders who refuse responsibility will find it assigned to them.